Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 93x56x31cm

-Cons - Heavy, narrow and slow to set up
+Cons - Heavy, narrow, slow setup

 KXOne Slider 410